dmptrluke/ramen/README.md

 ## Configuration
 The default configuration for automatically claiming gems looks like the example below.
 Set `loop` to true if you want the miner to keep mining after it finds a gem.

+Set `gem_type` to pick the gem you want to mine.
+You can see a list of gem types at the start of [mine.mjs](https://github.com/dmptrluke/ramen/blob/master/mine.mjs).

 ```json
 {
     "network": {